Delhi Police issues traffic advisory for Ashram Chowk

 It said the heavy vehicles destined to Faridabad should take Eastern or Western Peripheral Ways when the diversion is in force.

-The goods vehicles going to Badarpur, Tuglakabad coming from Sarai Kale Khan and DND should take Ashram Flyover towards Lajpat Nagar, from where they need to take left turn towards Captain Gaur Marg and then reach their destination via Modi Mill Flyover, the advisory said.
+The goods vehicles going to Badarpur, Tuglakabad coming from Sarai Kale Khan and Delhi Noida Direct Flyway should take Ashram Flyover towards Lajpat Nagar, from where they need to take left turn towards Captain Gaur Marg and then reach their destination via Modi Mill Flyover, the advisory said.

 Goods vehicles coming from Dhaula Kuan should take right turn towards Captain Gaur Marg and then take Mathura Road towards Badarpur via Modi Mill Flyover, it said.